Impact of disability or illness on work ability (partial working ability)

 - Työkanava Ltd. Työkanava Ltd employs people with impaired capacity to work (tem.fi)

 Certificate for job applicants with partial working ability

 As a client of TE Services, you can ask your local TE Office or local government pilot for a certificate that indicates that you have been entered into the customer register of the TE Office as a job applicant with partial working ability.
 The purpose of the certificate is to make it easier for job seekers with partial working ability to find employment with large employers.
 Once you have received the certificate, submit it to the employer.

 The Abilitator is a free self-assessment method for all people of working age.
 Use the Abilitator to find out about your situation, strengths, and development needs.

 Working conditions can be arranged to correspond to your working ability

 Employers have an obligation and often also the desire to make reasonable modifications in the work and working conditions if it will eliminate an impediment to work caused by an injury or illness.

 If issues such as illness or disability prevent you from doing your work, your workplace can make adjustments to your job.
-Adjustments refer to changes at work that involve modifying your job description to better correspond to and support your expertise and work ability.
+Adjustments refer to changes at work that involve modifying your job description to better correspond to and support your expertise and working ability.

 Subsidy for arranging working conditions

 Getting a job or keeping it can require changes at the workplace.
 You might also need help in some work tasks.